7 Best Mouth Guards of 2026

 What type of mouth guard is best for teeth grinding at night?

 For light-to-moderate grinding, a boil-and-bite OTC night guard such as DenTek Professional-Fit provides adequate protection at low cost.
 Dual-laminate designs offer greater durability than single-layer guards because the hard outer shell resists grinding wear while the soft inner layer protects teeth and gum tissue.
-For moderate-to-heavy grinding — particularly if you go through OTC guards within a few months — a custom-fit guard like ClearClub or a dentist-office appliance is the clinically appropriate choice.
+For moderate-to-heavy grinding — particularly if you go through OTC guards within a few months — a custom-fit mail-in guard like Remi or a dentist-office appliance is the clinically appropriate choice.
 The American Academy of Sleep Medicine recommends custom-fabricated oral appliances for sleep bruxism when OTC guards prove inadequate or are not tolerated.

 Do dentists recommend OTC night guards, or should I always get one from my dentist?

 Most dentists acknowledge that OTC night guards are a reasonable starting point for patients with mild-to-moderate bruxism, particularly as a trial before investing in a custom appliance.
 The primary limitations of OTC guards are fit precision and durability — a custom dentist-office guard, fabricated over a professional stone model, achieves tighter adaptation to the arch and tighter posterior contacts.
 For heavy grinders who crack acrylic guards, for patients with significant TMJ symptoms, or for anyone who consistently cannot keep an OTC guard in during sleep, a dentist-fabricated guard is the appropriate escalation.
-Mail-in custom services like ClearClub bridge the gap between OTC and dental-office quality at substantially lower cost.
+Mail-in custom services like Remi bridge the gap between OTC and dental-office quality at substantially lower cost.

 How long does a mouth guard last?